RCK777-BALL/WorkPro3/backend/README.md

 ## Authentication

 User sessions rely on a JWT stored in the `token` cookie.
 Clients must include this cookie on each request so the `requireAuth` middleware can verify the session.
+The cookie is issued with `HttpOnly` and `SameSite=Strict` flags to mitigate cross-site request forgery, and when `NODE_ENV` is set to `production` the `Secure` flag is also enabled so it is only sent over HTTPS connections.
 Ensure cookies are enabled in your HTTP client or browser.
-When `NODE_ENV` is set to `production` the cookie is created with the `Secure` flag enabled and is also cleared using the same option so it is only sent over HTTPS connections.

 ## Summary Endpoints